 There are some very important areas to explore when you are looking at a practice and trying to decide whether it will be right for you.
 Some of these revolve around regulatory compliance.
-Registrants cannot blame their inability to comply with Dental Council's Code of Practice because of the limitations imposed by the environment in which they work.
+Registrants cannot blame their inability to meet the GDC's Standards for the Dental Team because of the limitations imposed by the environment in which they work.